tommystone23/ptt/README.md

   - Sets logging level (1-5).
   - See: `hclog.Level`.
 - `ENV=DEV` (EXPERIMENTAL)
   - Switches to dev environment.
+NOT SAFE FOR PRODUCTION USE!!
     - Hosts static assets from the file system instead of the binary's embedded file system.
+    - Autofill default `root` credentials in the login page.

 ## Development Requirements